Best Protein Powder for Muscle Mass Gain

 1. Relying Only on Protein Powder

-2. Wrong Protein Type for the Timing
+2. Using the Wrong Protein Type at the Wrong Time

-Mistake: Using casein post-workout (too slow) or whey before bed (digests too quickly) Fix: Match protein type to timing - whey for post-workout, casein for overnight
+Mistake: Using casein post-workout (too slow) or whey before bed (digests too quickly).
+Fix: Match protein type to timing — whey for post-workout, casein for overnight.

 3. Ignoring the Leucine Threshold